Charles Reznikoff: Late recognition

 Reznikoff lived and wrote in relative obscurity for most of his life, with his work being either self-published or issued by small independent presses.
-In the 1960s, at the behest of friend and fellow poet George Oppen, and Oppen's sister June Oppen Degnan, New Directions Publishers published two books of his poetry: By the Waters of Manhattan (1962, New Directions/San Francisco Review NDP121), which had an Introduction by C. P. Snow; and Testimony: The United States 1885–1890 (1965, New Directions/San Francisco Review NDP200).
+In the 1960s, at the behest of friend and fellow poet George Oppen, and Oppen's sister June Oppen Degnan, New Directions published two books of his poetry: By the Waters of Manhattan (1962, New Directions/San Francisco Review NDP121), which had an Introduction by C. P. Snow; and Testimony: The United States 1885–1890 (1965, New Directions/San Francisco Review NDP200).
 But, despite acclaim from fellow poets such as Hayden Carruth, May Swenson, and Denise Levertov, critical reaction was generally negative.
 Reznikoff had to return to self-publishing to see his work in print.

 In 1971, he was awarded the Morton Dauwen Zabel Prize of $2,500 by The National Institute of Arts and Letters.
 Around this time, he found a new publisher, Black Sparrow Press.
-They published By the Well of Living and Seeing: New and Selected Poems, 1918-1973 in 1974.
+They published By the Well of Living and Seeing: New and Selected Poems, 1918–1973 in 1974.
 At the time of his death, Reznikoff was correcting proofs of the first volume of the Black Sparrow Collected Poems.
 In the years immediately following his death, Black Sparrow reprinted all his major poetry and prose works.
 In addition, it published for the first time his completed novel, The Manner “Music” (1977), found among his papers.